jstachio/kiwi/readme.md

   .add("classpath:/start.properties")
-  .add("system:///") // add system properties to override .add("env:///")    // add env variables to override .add("cmd:///-D")  // add command line for final override .load();
+  .add("system:///") // add system properties to override .add("env:///")    // add env variables to override .add("cmd:///-D")  // add command line for final override using the prefix of -D .load();

 // give the key values to some other config framework like Spring: